China, HK stocks drop on COVID outbreaks, geopolitical risks | Business

 - China

 ** A Russian-made rocket fell on NATO member Poland and killed two people, raising concerns that the Ukraine conflict could spill over its borders.
-Moscow denied it was responsible. ** China's tech and financial stocks were down, but travel-related stocks rose after China eased COVID curbs for domestic group tours organised by travel agencies.
+Moscow denied it was responsible. ** China's tech and financial stocks slipped.

-** China's tourism sector rose 0.8%, with China Tourism Group Duty Free Corp up 3.7%. ** Shijiazhuang Yiling Pharmaceutical Co, a maker of anti-cold drugs, surged as much as 9.8%, bringing this week's gains to 24%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)